farruhzoirov/farruhzoirov/README.md

 ### About Me

-- 🔭 I’m currently working on building a health tracker app.
 - 🌱 I’m currently learning Angular.
 - 👯 I’m looking to collaborate on interesting web development projects.
 - 🤔 I’m looking for help with mastering Angular.